advwacloud/WISE-PaaS-SCADA-Edge-SDK-Manual/sdks/nodejs-sdk/instructions.md

 ```
 edgeAgent.connect().then((result) => {
-  //if connect successful, result return true, and vice versa.
+  //if connect successfully, result return true, and vice versa.
   //do something...
 },
 error => {